Songkran (Thailand): Practices

+Regional practices

-Central Region People in this region clean their houses when Songkran approaches.
+In Central region, people clean their houses when Songkran approaches.
 All dress up in colorful clothing or Thai dress.
 After offering food to the monks, people will offer a requiem to their ancestors.
 People make merit offerings such as giving sand to the temple for construction or repair.
 Other forms of merit include releasing birds and fish.
 Nowadays, people also release other kinds of animals such as buffaloes and cows.
 Phra Pradaeng hosts traditional ceremonies of Mon people such as parades in the colourful traditional outfits and folklore performances.

-South Southerners have three Songkran rules: Work as little as possible and avoid spending money; do not hurt other persons or animals; do not tell lies.

-North On 7 April, Baan Had Siew in Si Satchanalai District hosts the'Elephant Procession Ordination' event with a colourful parade where men dressed in the traditional clothes are taken to the temples on elephants.
+Ban Hat Siew in Si Satchanalai District hosts the 'Elephant Procession Ordination' event on 7 April, where a colourful parade where men dressed in the traditional clothes are taken to the temples on elephants.
 In northern Thailand 13 April is celebrated with gunfire or firecrackers to repel bad luck.
 On the next day, people prepare food and useful things to offer to the monks at the temple.
 People have to go to temple to make merit and bathe Buddha's statue and after that they pour water on the hands of elders and ask for their blessings.

-East The eastern region has activities similar to the other part of Thailand, but people in the east always make merit at the temple throughout all the days of the Songkran Festival and create sand pagodas.
-Some people, after making merit at the temple, prepare food to be given to the elderly members of their family.

-The Capital (Bangkok) The Khao San Road and Silom Road are the hubs for modern celebration of Songkran.
+In Bangkok, Khao San Road and Silom Road with Siam Square are the hubs for modern celebration of Songkran.
 The roads are closed for traffic, and posts equipped with water guns and buckets full of water.
 The party runs day and night.

+Songkran in Eastern region is known as "Wan Lai" (วันไหล, /wan lǎj), which literally means "flowing day."
+This term refers to the distinctive way the traditional New Year is celebrated here, with festivities continuing after the official national Songkran holiday (April 13–15).
+The celebration begins in Bang Saen (April 16–17), moves to Pattaya–Na Kluea (April 18–19), and continues on to Sattahip, Rayong, Ban Chang, and other areas, sometimes lasting until the end of April.
+Wan Lai captures both the lively water-play atmosphere and the symbolic flow of people, joy, and cultural tradition across multiple coastal towns.
+Locals and tourists alike follow the festivities, enjoying a vibrant, beachside celebration filled with community spirit and local charm.